Leica M Typ 240 vs Olympus PEN-F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M (Typ 240) and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M Typ 240 does not offer wifi capability.
+In contrast, the M Typ 240 does not provide wifi capability.

 So how do things add up?
 Is the Leica M Typ 240 better than the Olympus PEN-F or vice versa?
 The listing below highlights the relative strengths of the two models.